Joyce Kilmer Memorial Forest: Importance

 The memorial is a rare example of old growth cove hardwood forest, a diverse type unique to the Appalachian Mountains.
 Dominant species are yellow-poplar, oak, basswood, beech, and sycamore.
 Some trees are over 400 years old, and the oldest yellow-poplars are more than 20 ft in circumference and stand 100 ft tall.

-Missing is the American chestnut, once the dominant tree of the forest, a victim of the chestnut blight accidentally introduced from Asia during the early twentieth century.
+Missing is the American chestnut, once the dominant tree of the forest, a victim of the chestnut blight accidentally introduced from Asia during the early 20th century.
 Although the last of the Kilmer chestnuts had probably died by the late 1930s, their wood is so rot-resistant that remnants of the massive logs and stumps are still visible.
-Another more recent loss is that of the giant hemlocks due to an infestation of an exotic insect, the hemlock woolly adelgid.
+Another more recent loss is that of the giant eastern hemlocks from an infestation of an exotic insect, the hemlock woolly adelgid.
 Concerned that a falling limb or tree might injure a visitor, Forest Service managers decided to bring down dead trees near the memorial trail in a way they believed would mimic natural windthrow.
 In November 2010, the Forest Service blew up the trees with explosives, making the lower loop trail much lighter and drier, thereby changing the environment and creating a public relations challenge.